Find Affordable College Courses

 Lubbock, TX

 Out of the 19 schools in the Southwest Region that were part of this year’s ranking, Texas Tech University landed the # 3 spot on the list.
-Located in the city of Lubbock, Texas Tech is a public college with a fairly large student population.
+Located in the city of Lubbock, Texas Tech is a public college with a very large student population.

 Women make up 28% of the agricultural business majors at the school.